As with any application, reading through the documentation is the best way to get started.

 to keep things up and running until you can get into the office to check the logs.

-Say goodbye to that emergency phone calls!!
+Say goodbye to those emergency phone calls!

 Standard, Out of the Box Scripting

-Write once run everywhere configuration.
+Write once, run everywhere configuration.
 Java has been marketed as a "Write Once, Run Everywhere" programming language.

 While this is true for many aspects of an application, the developer is often plagued with

-having to write complicated, platform specific scripts which are tasked
+having to write complicated, platform-specific scripts, which are tasked

 with building up class paths and collecting other system information necessary to launch an application.

 The Java Service Wrapper helps to relieve the developer of the troublesome task